pardoadrian/perseus-challenge/README.md

 # perseus-challenge

 ## Config files
-The docker compose yml file configures a postgres where the data will stored.
+The docker compose yml file configures a postgres where the data will be stored.
 Spin up the image using the following command:

-docker-compose docker-compose -f docker-compose-local.yml up (with root user, or using sudo)
+docker-compose -f docker-compose-local.yml up (with root user, or using sudo)

 There is also a requirements file where all the needed dependencies for the python enviroment are listed.

 Finally, there is a config file which contains the db connection parameters

 ## SQL files
-There are ddl sql script for defining the tables structures and a single sql script which contains the queries asked in this challenge.
+There are ddl sql scripts for defining the table structures and a single sql script which contains the queries asked in this challenge.

 ## Script
 The load_file script reads from json files and loads the entities into the previuosly created database tables.